codeneuro/notebooks/README.md

 Interactive notebooks for trying analyses and exploring datasets

-## how it works
+## How it works

 We're using the [tmpnb](http://github.com/jupyter/tmpnb) service to launch docker containers on demand.
 Each user who launches from [notebooks.codeneuro.org](http://notebooks.codeneuro.org) gets their own temporary environment, and it will be deleted after an hour of inactivity. *This is not intended for real work!* But it is a great way to experiment with new tools and explore data sets.
 And [public data repositories](http://datasets/codeneuro.org) can link directly to these notebooks, making this a great way to *interactively* explore public data sets.

-## the docker images
+## The docker images

 This repo contains images for `codeneuro/base` and `[codeneuro/notebooks](https://registry.hub.docker.com/u/codeneuro/notebooks/)`.
 The base image is based on [jupyter/minimal](https://github.com/jupyter/docker-demo-images/tree/master/common), and the notebooks image sets up a scientific computing environment with local versions of tools like [Spark](http://spark.apache.org) and [Thunder](http://thunder-project.org)

-## how to deploy
+## How to deploy

 We deploy this infrastructure on Amazon Web Services, but using other environments should be easy as well.
-First, create an instance, and make sure ports 80, 8000, and 43 are open.
+To deploy on AWS, create an EC2 instance, and make sure ports 80, 8000, and 43 are open.
 Then ssh into the instance and run:

 ```
 git clone http://github.com/codeneuro/notebooks